-Ink name Ink book Ink index The Ink index is the order in which the file's inks will be printed (the ink with ink index 1 is at the bottom of the document and will be printed first).
-To find the ink index of a file: select the file in the Automation Engine Pilot's Files view, click i, 3. in the Info dialog that opens, select Inks in the left panel.
+Ink index The Ink index is the order in which the file's inks will be printed (the ink with ink index 1 is at the bottom of the document and will be printed first).
+To find the ink index of a file: select the file in the Automation Engine Pilot's Files view, click in the left dialog that append callect lake in the left papel.
+3. in the Info dialog that opens, select Inks in the left panel.
 The order of the inks at right is the ink index (the topmost ink has an index of 1, the second of 2, etc.).
-Note that if you reorder the inks by one of the columns (for example by Ink name), they won't be ordered by ink index anymore.
+Note that if you reorder the inks by one of the columns (for example by Ink name ), they won't be ordered by ink index anymore.
 You will need to close that dialog and reopen it to see the ink index order again.
 Spot ink index The Spot ink index is the order in which a spot ink will be printed (when counting only spot inks and not process inks).
-For example, if the first 4 inks of the document are CMYK, the first spot ink will have 5 as $\bf Ink\ index$ but 1 as $\bf Spot\ ink\ index$.
+For example, if the first 4 inks of the document are CMYK, the first spot ink will have 5 as Ink index but 1 as Spot ink index .
 Ink type This can be for example Normal, Technical, Varnish Printing method If you have set a Printing method for an ink it will be shown here (this can be for example Offset, Gravure, Flexo or any custom printing method you configured).
 See the Automation Engine documentation for more information about printing methods.